OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 - Security Questions.
 - Offline backup codes.

-> These methods can be used together and many times it is recommended to do so.
+These methods can be used together and many times it is recommended to do so.
 No matter what you must ensure that a user always has a way to recover their account.

-## Tokens and Codes Secure Practices

-It is essential to employ security practices for the reset codes and tokens that will be used in the methods.

-**Common secure practices**:

-- Randomly generated with a [CSPRNG](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) (*e.g.* [secrets](https://docs.python.org/3/library/secrets.html) library in Python).
-- Short lifetime (*e.g.* 30 minutes).
-- Linked to the user requesting the token in the database.
-- One time use (should be removed from the database once used).
-- Ensure that the tokens and codes are stored in a secure fashion by following the [Password Storage CS](Password_Storage_Cheat_Sheet.md) and the [Cryptographic Storage CS](Cryptographic_Storage_Cheat_Sheet.md).

-**Tokens secure practices**:

-- Long enough to avoid brute-force attacks (16 characters should be the minimum used).

-**Codes secure practices**:

-- Minimum length of 8 digits, 12 for improved security.
-- If the service allows users to view the backup codes, the codes should be [securely stored](Cryptographic_Storage_Cheat_Sheet.md) and access should only happen in an authenticated session after asking for a user identifier (password, email token, etc.).
-- A user should have multiple recovery codes at any given time to ensure that one of them works (most services provide the user with 10 backup codes).

-## Methods Implementation

-In order to implement the forgot password service, the developer needs to choose one of the proposed [methods](#methods).

 ### One Time Password